Skip to main content

 For the past six months, the Nova Energia NGO has been helping the Bereza community to overcome difficulties and even despondency as part of a project to build the capacity of the local government and improve the skills of community residents.
 The project was implemented with the support of the EU and the International Renaissance Foundation.

-“Before the full-scale invasion began, the Bereza community was actively working on its own development, but later faced challenges: an exodus of personnel, business, and a change in the population structure,” says Sofia Molochii, head of the Nova Energia NGO.
+“Before the full-scale invasion began, the Bereza community was actively working on its own development, but later faced challenges: an exodus of personnel, business, and a change in the population structure,” says Sofia Molochii, project manager.
 “Despite the lack of significant physical damage, there was a false sense that development was ’not at the right time’.
 Our project was designed to support the community at this critical time.
 To show that the war should not stop the desire for a better future.”

 11 training sessions were held in the community.
 Much of the work was to help the community prepare their own projects for further funding.